Does being your own boss appeal to you? Independent contracting may be an attractive alternative to the regular workplace grind.

 Some state agencies use what's called an economic reality testwhich focuses on how economically dependent a worker is on the "hiring" business.

-Additionally, unemployment compensation laws in many states follow what's called the ABC test,
+Additionally, unemployment compensation laws in many states follow what's called the ABC test, which focuses on:

 - Whether the worker is operating a business independent of the hiring business.